fjnn/hvl-ele201/_pages/lectures/l13-efficiency.md

 # Efficiency
 In the embedded world, we are not as lucky as the software engineers who work with PCs on an operating system when it comes to efficiency.
 Surely, as a software designer,  either in the embedded side or operative system side, you *have to* think about efficiency.
 However, we have quite limitted resources when it comes to 2 things: Memory and Battery.

 Planning your algorithm such that you will process the data as fast as possible is also efficiency.
-We care about it in the embedded world a lot, but today we will focus on the 2 types aspects of efficiency when it comes to embedded systems:
+We care about it in the embedded world a lot, but today we will focus on the 2+1 types aspects of efficiency when it comes to embedded systems:

 1. **Memory efficiency**: Don't use the memory unless you *really* need it.
 2. **Power efficiency**: Make things go to sleep unless you use it.
+3. (+1) **Component efficiency**: Explore simpler alternatives - you might not even need a microcontroller sometimes.
+A simple timer circuit can solve your problems.
+Cheaper and faster.

 To understand intuitively how to be efficient in these two, we should first understand how they work.